jokob-sk/NetAlertX/docs/HW_INSTALL.md

 Alternatively you can download the installation script `install/install.debian.sh` from the repository and check the code yourself (beware other scripts are downloaded too - only from this repo).

-PiAlert will be installed in `home/pi/pialert/` and run on port number `20211`.
+NetAlertX will be installed in `home/pi/pialert/` and run on port number `20211`.

 Some facts about what and where something will be changed/installed by the HW install setup (may not contain everything!):